bmzhu2/StrifeCloud/README.md

 This application was built in a two week timeframe.

+## Technologies
+* React/Redux for frontend rendering
+* Ruby on Rails for backend MVC framework
+* PostgresQL and AWS S3 for database

 ## Features
 * Account creation and authentication, using secure password storage with BCrypt
 * Music player that continues to play while browing the site